Healthy Aging Undergraduate Nursing Scholarships

 Scholarships are awarded annually.
 Scholarship awardees and their mentors are asked to sign a Learning Contract that identifies mutual responsibilities.
 Projects must be completed by the end of Spring Quarter.

 Several members of the nursing faculty are willing to help you with your research project.
-To identify a possible mentor for your project, you may identify and contact a faculty member who shares your interests from the UW SON faculty database or from UW Bothell or UW Tacoma.
+To identify a possible mentor for your project, you may identify and contact a faculty member who shares your interests from the UW SON faculty directory or from UW Bothell or UW Tacoma.

-Other Credit: If you are awarded a scholarship, you may obtain academic credit for NMETH 499 (Undergraduate Research/Independent Study) with your faculty advisor.
+If you are awarded a scholarship, you may obtain academic credit for NMETH 499 (Undergraduate Research/Independent Study) with your faculty advisor.

 If you have any questions or would like help in identifying or selecting a mentor, please contact Heather Wicklein Sanchez, Manager of the de Tornyay Center, (206) 616-4276 or email@example.com